kharyam/guacamole-ocp-demo/README.md

 The windows are running in the [i3 tiling window manager](https://i3wm.org/) so that windows are automatically arranged.
 To manipulate the windows, [familiarize yourself with i3](https://i3wm.org/docs/refcard.html).
 The i3 **mod** key is set to **Alt**

 ## Limitations / TODOs
 The VNC connection would frequently crash if tls was enabled (which it is by default).
 Disabled tls for the purposes of this demo.
-Another technique such as mTLS via istio can be used to mitigate this.
+The [mtls-demo subfolder describes how to use istio to enable mutual tls](mtls-demo) to get around this issue.

 Currently the application pod is running fedora.